Berkshire Bank Hockey Night In N.E.: Projected Bruins-Blue Jackets Lines

-Boston is coming off a 7-4 loss to the New York Rangers on Saturday night, a showing that veteran forward Charlie Coyle called unacceptable.
-Columbus is playing the second night of a back-to-back, falling to the Carolina Hurricanes on Sunday.
+The Bruins enter Sunday having won their last two games, including the first night of their back-to-back Saturday.
+Boston earned a 4-3 victory against the Toronto Maple Leafs.
+Meanwhile, the Blue Jackets are coming off a win of their own against the Ottawa Senators on Friday.

-Kevin Shattenkirk is expected to replace Ian Mitchell on Boston’s third defensive pairing, playing alongside Derek Forbort.
-Jeremy Swayman, who has a 2.28 goals against average and .926 save percentage in 10 games this season, will get the start between the pipes.
+Fourth-line forward John Beecher and goaltender Jeremy Swayman represent the only changes to Boston’s lineup.
+Beecher replaces Oskar Steen on Morgan Geekie’s line while Swayman takes over for Linus Ullmark.

-Puck drop for the Bruins-Blue Jackets at Nationwide Arena is scheduled at 7 p.m.
+Puck drop at TD Garden is set at 7 p.m.
 ET, and you can watch it live on NESN after an hour of pregame coverage.

 Story continues below advertisement